Quantitative characterization of finite simple groups: a complement: Thompson Conjecture and Thompson Problem

 \subsection{The case of groups with connected prime graph}

 \

-In 2009, Vasil'ev proved that Thompson Conjecture is valid for the simple groups $A_{10}$ and $L_4(4)$ with connected prime graph.
-Subsequently, Ahanjideh proved that Thompson Conjecture is also correct for simple groups of Lie type $A_n(q)$ (See \cite{5}), $B_n(q)$ (See \cite{8}), $C_n(q)$ (See \cite{6}), $D_n(q)$ where $n\neq 4,8$ (See \cite{7}), ${}^2A_n(q)$ (See \cite{9}) and ${}^2D_n(q)$ (See \cite{10}) in a series of articles.
+In 2009, Vasil'ev proved that Thompson Conjecture is valid for the simple groups $A_{10}$ and $L_4(4)$ with connected prime graph(See \cite{193}).
+Subsequently, N. Ahanjideh proved that Thompson Conjecture is also correct for simple groups of Lie type $A_n(q)$ (See \cite{5}), $B_n(q)$ (See \cite{8}), $C_n(q)$ (See \cite{6}), $D_n(q)$ where $n\neq 4,8$ (See \cite{7}), ${}^2A_n(q)$ (See \cite{9}) and ${}^2D_n(q)$ (See \cite{10}) in a series of articles.
 For other exceptional simple groups of Lie type, Thompson Conjecture was established the validity in the literature \cite{62,84,97,98,206}.
-In \cite{13,55,57,58,59,60,110,204} the authors proved that the Thompson Conjecture is true for alternating simple groups.
-Finally, Gorshkov (See \cite{61}) demonstrated the validity of the Thompson Conjecture for the remaining cases $D_4(q)$ and $D_8(q)$.
-Therefore, the Thompson Conjecture was completely proved and was became a theorem.
+The authors \cite{13,55,57,58,59,60,110,204} proved that Thompson Conjecture is true for alternating simple groups.
+Finally, I. B. Gorshkov \cite{61} proved the validity of Thompson Conjecture for the remaining cases $D_4(q)$ and $D_8(q)$.
+Therefore, Thompson Conjecture was completely proved and was became a theorem.